 If any of these services have a different option selected, please change the Status to ‘Started’ and Startup Type to ‘Automatic’ accordingly.
 Now perform a System Restore and check if it progresses fine.
 If not, proceed to the next step.

-Corruption in system files can cause issues and interfere with performing a successful System Restore.
-Hence, running an SFC scan is known to resolve the System Restore failed issue in many cases.
+Corruption in system files can cause issues and interfere with a successful System Restore.
+Hence, running an SFC scan is known to resolve the failed system restore issue in many cases.
 An SFC scan finds corrupt system files and replaces them with healthy ones.
 Hence, by performing an SFC, system file issues are fixed, and your system restore will function normally.

 Once the SFC scan completes, try performing System Restore again.
 Ideally, this should help you complete the restore successfully.
 If not, you can try resetting/refreshing your PC to fix issues, as explained in the next step.